family and medical leave act (FMLA)

 The rules about what time qualifies as Chevron Family Leave and FMLA are complex, and there are different procedures for reporting and qualifying for the time off.
 If you have questions about how your time off may be counted or what you need to do, contact Reed Group at 1-888-825-5247.

 See the at-a-glance chart for a quick look at the provisions of FMLA and Chevron Family Leave, as well as several California laws that apply to time off.
-Information about Chevron's Leave of Absence policies is available on the U.S. HR intranet website in the Employee Benefits section.
+Information about Chevron's Leave of Absence policies is available on the Attending to personal matters section.

 If you have questions or want to learn more about your other benefits while on leave, including the cost of your health care coverage, contact the HR Service Center at 1-888-825-5247.